 False Claims Can Be Dangerous

-While many people today turn to complementary and alternative approaches in hopes of reducing the symptoms of chronic conditions such as Alzheimer’s disease, there is a significant difference between stating that a supplement may help alleviate the symptoms of a condition, and claiming it can reverse or cure it.
+While many people today turn to complementary and alternative approaches in hopes of reducing the symptoms of chronic conditions such as Alzheimer’s disease, there is a significant difference between stating that supplements may help alleviate the symptoms of a condition, and claiming it can reverse or cure it.

-The FDA has investigated a number of companies making the latter type of claims about their products for Alzheimer’s disease, which at this time is incurable.
+The FDA has investigated a number of companies making the latter type of claims about their products being supplements for Alzheimer’s disease, which at this time is incurable.